TomSpencerLondon/coder-craftsman/src/pages/2020-04-26-post-twenty-seven/index.md

 This apporach specifies a "pull" interaction model.
 Instead of the Subject "pushing" what has changed to all Observers, each Observer is responsible for "pulling" its particular "window of interest" from the Subject.

-< Example ome auctions demonstrate this pattern.
+For example, some auctions demonstrate this pattern.
 Each bidder possesses a numbered paddle that is used to indicate a bid.
 The auctioneer starts the bidding, and "observes" when a paddle is raised to accept the bid.
 The acceptance of the bid changes the bid price which is broadcast to all of the bidders in the form of a new bid.

 There are various ways to implement the Observer Pattern but most revolve around a class design that includes Subject and Observer interfaces.